kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I received funding to attend ICERM's "Variable Precision in Mathematical and Scientific Computing" at Brown University from May 6th through the 8th [ Jan ]
 - I'm a reviewer for the Tapia Conference Workshops and Panels [ Feb ]
 - I'm a reviewer for the ICLR 2020 PML4DC Workshop [ Feb ]
+- I received an invitation to give a 2 minute talk and present a poster at CMU for their AI for Social Good Symposium [ Feb ]

 ## 2019